La Ronge Teen Writing Program 2021

-Check back in the spring to apply for the summer 2021 Youth Workshops.
+Check back in the spring to apply for the summer 2022 workshop.

 Instructor: Janelle “ecoaborijanelle” Pewapsconias

-As a reserve-based artist, she practices, organizes, and builds her spoken word practice that continues the oral tradition and celebrates narratives of Indigenous survivance and strength*.
-She believes in ahkamemowin (“ahh-gkaa-mey-moo-win” 5 syllables) – meaning: having resilience and never giving up.
+Janelle “ecoaborijanelle” Pewapsconias (she/her) is a nehīyaw Spoken Word Poet, Community Engaged Researcher, Social Innovator, and Public Speaker based in the Treaty Lands now known as Little Pine First Nation, Treaty 6 Territory on Saskatchewan.
+As a reserve-based artist, she practices, organizes, and builds her spoken word practice that continues the oral tradition and celebrates narratives of Indigenous survival and strength.
+She believes in ahkamemowin (“ahh-gkaa-mey-moo-win”), meaning having resilience and never giving up.
 Impassioned and determined, Janelle “ecoaborijanelle” Pewapsconias brings the message: “your words are alive, your words matter, let us tell our stories with care”.
+You can find her most recent work on Instagram @_ecoaborijanelle or www.linktr.ee/ecoaborijanelle.

 Sage Hill’s La Ronge Teen Writing Workshop is made possible